What is Windows XP end of support?

 Move your files, folders, and more—for free

-Microsoft has partnered with Laplink to bring you PCmover Express—a tool for transferring selected files, folders, and more from your old Windows PC to your new Windows 8.1 or Windows 10 PC.
+Microsoft has partnered with Laplink to bring you PCmover Express—a tool for transferring selected files, folders, and more from your old Windows PC to your new Windows 10 PC.

 And for a limited time, you can download PCmover Express for free.